nmtate/GenomeWidePrediction_course/README.md

-# GENOME-WIDE PREDICTION OF COMPLEX TRAITS IN HUMANS, PLANTS AND ANIMALS

 **Material for the Course "GENOME-WIDE PREDICTION OF COMPLEX TRAITS IN HUMANS, PLANTS AND ANIMALS (GWP)"**

 Instructors: *Evangelina Lopez de Maturana, Oscar Gonzalez-Recio, *